 I have been on a quest to help others thrive for more than 20 years.
 I have collaborated in a variety of professional and educational environments, from public and private schools, universities, private practice, remote health care settings, and now in your living room, by way of virtual technology!
 I began a shift to remote delivery of services after moving from Atlanta in 2016.
 Like any good life-upending transition, it became an opportunity to develop new expertise in telehealth and the tools to deliver high quality care to clients from a distance.
-I had no idea how important these skills would become in 2020.
+I had no idea how important these skills would become in today’s healthcare world.

 I am a licensed psychologist in Georgia and Connecticut, a Florida telehealth provider, and a nationally and state certified school psychologist.
 I am an eternal learner and advocate for evidence-based practices in mental health because they work; it is not magic, and you can learn these strategies, too.
 I can’t help it if I get overly excited about neuroplasticity and the ability make physical changes in the brain by practicing new habits!
 That is amazing and empowering.
 I tend to be straightforward, structured, and down-to-earth in my approach.
 I want to help you develop insight, and a personalized set of tools and skills to meet life’s challenges with greater resilience and confidence.

-- comprehensive psychoeducational evaluations for learning, emotional, behavioral and attention concerns for school age children through adolescents.
+- Comprehensive psychoeducational evaluations for learning, emotional, behavioral and attention concerns for school age children through adolescents.

 - Reevaluation of previously diagnosed learning, emotional or attention problems to be used for college or graduate school planning and accommodations for college age through young adults.